 - mapping out proposed value chains

 - going to the market with a clear specification of your requirements

 - finding suppliers in the market that can deliver in the quantity or to the quality required

 - negotiation and agreement

 - management of the contract.

-You’ll see that this is a process with a lot of rich information, rather than a diagram showing a simple workflow.
+You’ll notice this process has a lot of rich information, rather than a diagram showing a simple workflow.
 It shows how flexible the concept of a process is.
-Risks to probity, value for money and reputation mean that it is worth investing in that detail.
+Risks to probity, value for money and reputation mean that it's worth investing in that detail.